josephlee188/Scaling-in-local-to-global-condensation-of-wealth-on-sparse-networks/README.md

 # Wealth-coalescence-on-complex-networks

 ## Introduction
 Generalized Yard-Sale (gYS) model is a wealth exchange model we introduced in our recent study which exhibits some very fascinating dynamics.
-We carefully delineate our observations in the paper [URL], while in here we aim to enhance visualization on what is really happening during the simulations.
+We carefully delineate our observations in the [paper (preprint)](https://drive.google.com/drive/folders/1D4a3GmQunhywOmxvjwcBDUK04TrAo7CG?usp=sharing), while in here we aim to enhance visualization on what is really happening during the simulations.

 ### Model
 $N$ individuals start with equal wealth ($w_i=1$).
 Upon simulation, we update the wealth via following rule: with probability $1-p$, a randomly picked link (say, the end nodes are $i$ and $j$) transfers $\epsilon \min(w_i,w_j)$ amount of wealth where $\epsilon \le 1$ is a constant, and with probability $p$, the link transfers $\epsilon w_i$ amount of wealth if the direction is $i \rightarrow j$.
 The tranfer direction is randomly chosen with equal probability.
 We do this update $N$ times during $t \rightarrow t+1$ in simulation time.